lee-jiyoung/lee-jiyoung.github.io/_pages/about.md

 About Me
 =====
-I am an assistant professor of the <a href="https://myr.ewha.ac.kr/deptai/index.do">Department of AI at Ewha Womans University</a>.
+I am an assistant professor of <a href="https://myr.ewha.ac.kr/deptai/index.do">the Department of AI at Ewha Womans University</a>.
 Before joining Ewha Womans University, I was a research scientist at <a href="https://naver-career.gitbook.io/en/teams/clova-cic">NAVER AI Lab</a>  from Dec.
 2021 to Feb.
 2025.
 I received PhD from <a href="https://ee.yonsei.ac.kr/ee_en">Yonsei University</a>, advised by <a href="https://diml.yonsei.ac.kr/professor/">Prof. Kwanghoon Sohn</a>.
 Previously I interned at Adobe Research in 2021, working with <a href="https://www.justinsalamon.com/">Justin Salamon</a> and <a href="https://dingzeyu.li/">Dingzeyu Li</a>, and collaborated with Microsoft Research, working with <a href="http://alumni.media.mit.edu/~djmcduff/">Daniel McDuff</a> in 2020.